 On December 21, 2011, we and certain of our officers and directors were named in a putative class action lawsuit filed in United States District Court for the Northern District of California (Primo v.
 Pacific Biosciences of California, Inc., et al., Case No. 4:11-CV-06599).
 On April 11, 2012, an amended complaint was filed in the Primo action, which added another plaintiff, Evan Powell.
 As amended, the complaint alleges violations of several provisions of the federal securities laws arising out of alleged misstatements or omissions in our August 16, 2010 registration statement (effective, as amended, on October 26, 2010), and by us and/or our employees during the class period.
 The complaint seeks, among other things, compensatory damages, rescission, and attorneys' fees and costs on behalf of the putative class.
 On April 6, 2012, Mr. Primo was appointed lead plaintiff in the action.
 Defendants in the Primo action have filed a motion to dismiss the amended complaint.
-A hearing on Defendants' motion to dismiss is presently scheduled for October 11, 2012.
+A hearing on Defendants' motion to dismiss was held on October 11, 2012.
+A decision on the motion to dismiss has not yet been issued.